The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming

 The response to uniform SST warming provides a straightforward measure of a model’s sensitivity to external forcing.
 For ML models, this experiment serves as an out-of-sample test.
 We find the ML models exhibit substantially different responses to SST warming, including some discrepancies from well understood physical responses.

-For surface air temperature, cBottle and ACE2 underestimates the overall magnitude of warming.
+For surface air temperature, cBottle and ACE2 underestimate the overall magnitude of warming.
 Differences in model structure account for cBottle's polar warming (associated with its determination of sea ice as an output of the inference).
 In contrast, ACE2 has high latitude cooling.
-Neither cBottle nor ACE2 have enhanced land surface warming, which is a robustly simulated GCM response.
+Neither cBottle nor ACE2 has enhanced land surface warming, which is a robustly simulated GCM response.
 This issue is ameliorated when ACE2 is trained on physical model simulations of perturbed climates \cite{clark2024ace2}.
 NeuralGCM's lowest atmospheric temperature response is enhanced over land regions, consistent with the known physical response.

 The precipitation response to warming is well captured by the models assessed here.
-All have an increase in the global-mean precipitation and regional changes, such as the largest increase in the deep tropics that are characteristic of GCM-simulated changes.
-Both ACE2 and NeuralGCM capture the canonical ‘wet-get-wetter, dry-get-drier’ pattern seen in AM4 and other physics-based models, resulting from thermodynamic increases in atmospheric water vapor \cite{held06}.
-They also have expansions of subtropical dry zones that are known to result from wind changes in physical models.
-Furthermore, all models simulate an intensification of extreme precipitation under SST warming, though the magnitude of this response varies quantitatively.
+All exhibit an increase in global-mean precipitation and regional changes, such as the largest increase in the deep tropics, which are characteristic of GCM-simulated changes.
+Both ACE2 and NeuralGCM capture the canonical ‘wet-get-wetter, dry-get-drier’ pattern seen in AM4 and other physics-based models, resulting from thermodynamic increases in atmospheric water vapor with temperature \cite{held06}.
+Because the relationships among temperature, humidity, and precipitation are inherently embedded in the training data (e.g., ERA5), the ML models can reproduce the overall pattern of precipitation changes driven by increases in humidity and temperature under uniform SST warming.
+The strong coupling between precipitation and humidity is illustrated in Fig. \ref{fig:cwv}, where all models show a rapid increase in precipitation once column water vapor exceeds approximately 50 mm.
+In addition, the ML models also have expansions of subtropical dry zones that are known to result from wind changes in physical models.
+Last, all models simulate an intensification of extreme precipitation under SST warming, though the magnitude of this response varies quantitatively.